richcorbs/ssg/README.md

 1. VanJS built-in for dynamic content.
 2. Tailwind CSS support via https://curlwind.com.
 3. Single layout file for all your content.
+4. Support for HTML components/fragments.
-4. Support for HTML and Markdown content.
+5. Support for HTML and Markdown content.
-5. Hot reload development experience.
+6. Hot reload development experience.
-6. Simple. ~100 lines of bash script.
+7. Simple. ~100 lines of bash script.

 ## Requirements